circleguard/circlecore/docs/using-circleguard.rst

     r = ReplayMap(221777, 2757689)
     print(cg.hits(r)) # a list with lots of elements

+You can also get only the hits which are within a certain number of pixels to the edge of the hitobject:

+    print(cg.hits(r, within=10)) # a list with fewer elements

 This returns a list of |Hit| objects.
 See the |Hit| documentation for details.

 Other Replay Classes